lidarhumanremoval/Lidar-Human-Removal/README.md

 This is the repository containing the code for the [human figure removal](https://lidarhumanremoval.github.io) project.

-The Segmentation model used is Point Transformer V3.
+This work uses the Segmentation model from Point Transformer V3 trained on the Waymo Open Dataset to segment human figures from sequences captured with an Ouster-OS-0 LIDAR.
+The data firs is given in ros packages.